 - loss of strength or coordination

 - rapid, irregular heart rate

 - nerve damage

 Recovery depends on how quickly you get medical help.
-Huffing refrigerant chemicals can result in significant brain and lung damage.
-According to the National Institutes of Health, those who survive past 72 hours have the best chance of making a full recovery (NIH, 2011).
+Huffing refrigerant chemicals can result in significant brain and lung impact.
+The effects vary from person to person.
+The impact is not reversible even after the person stops misusing inhalants.

-Inhaling chemicals to get high is very common in the United States because such chemicals are legal and easy to find.
-According to a study conducted by the National Inhalant Prevention Coalition, one in five children have tried inhalants before entering the eighth grade (NIPC, 2012).
+Inhaling chemicals to get high is common in the United States because such chemicals are legal and easy to find.

 Inhalant use among adolescents has been declining over the years.
 However, nearly 40,000 adolescents misuse inhalants on any given day, according to a 2014 report.

 To help prevent misuse of refrigerant chemicals and other inhalants, limit access to them by keeping containers out of children’s reach.
 Attach locks to the appliances that require the chemicals.